Machine Learning for Synthetic Data Generation: A Review: Privacy Risks and Prevention

 \subsection{Privacy Threats in Foundation Models}

 Entering the era of foundation models, recent research has demonstrated that training data can be exposed from large language models~\cite{carlini2021extracting} as well as stable diffusion~\cite{carlini2023extracting}.
 In both types of models, attackers can generate sequences from the trained model and identify those memorized from the training set.
 Studies have shown that a sequence that appears multiple times in the training data is more likely to be generated than a sequence that occurred only once~\cite{meehan2020non,feng2021gans,somepalli2022diffusion}.
-Accordingly, Kandpal et al~\cite{kandpal2022deduplicating} propose to deduplicate the training data that appears multiple times such that the privacy risks in language models is mitigated.
+Accordingly, Kandpal et al~\cite{kandpal2022deduplicating} propose to deduplicate the training data that appears multiple times such that the privacy risks in language models is mitigated. \cite{dockhorn2022differentially} is the first work to enforce privacy using differentially private stochastic gradient descent (DP-SGD) in diffusion models.
+Several attempts has been made to reduces the noise in the gradient during DP-SGD training and improves the generative quality in diffusion models, via semantic-aware pretraining~\cite{tsai2024differentially,wang2024dp}, latent information~\cite{lyu2023differentially}, and retrieval-augmented generation~\cite{lebensold2024dp}.
+In the meantime, differential privacy has been heavily invested in privacy protection of large language models~\cite{yu2021differentially}.

 Given that we are still at the very early stage of the generative foundational models, the potential of the foundation models for data synthesis has not been fully explored.
 While more possible privacy threats on the foundation models are yet to be discovered, existing privacy measures may be inadequate to meet its demands of privacy.
 Further investigation is needed to design countermeasures that would mitigate the memorization and generalization problems for privacy protection.